Antisemitism at Columbia University: Second report

-On September 5, less than a week after the task force's report was published, a group of Jewish faculty from Columbia published an open letter to the university.
+On September 5, less than a week after the task force's report was published, 24 Columbia faculty wrote an open letter to the Columbia Spectator (later co-signed by seven more and 16 non-Jewish faculty members, criticizing the task force's findings.
 The letter condemned antisemitism at Columbia while also expressing criticisms of the university's report, which it alleges contains "considerable flaws" and fails to properly define a number of terms that were pertinent to the report's main goals.
 In particular, it asserted that Columbia's task force had exaggerated the number of antisemitic incidents reported by Jewish students by improperly conflating "discussions or chants that made some Jewish students feel uncomfortable" with antisemitism.
-On September 17, thirty-four Jewish faculty members jointly published an op-ed in the Columbia Spectator that criticized the Spectator's coverage of the aforementioned open letter, especially its quotes of statements by Professors Nicholas Lemann and Ester Fuchs (both co-chairs of the task force) that they said "wilfully mischaracterized" views of the writers and positions taken in the open letter.
+On September 17, thirty-four Jewish faculty members jointly wrote an op-ed published in the Columbia Spectator that criticized the Spectator's coverage of the aforementioned open letter, especially its quotes of statements by Professors Nicholas Lemann and Ester Fuchs (both co-chairs of the task force) that they said "wilfully mischaracterized" views of the writers and positions taken in the open letter.